willstMSFT/microsoft-365-docs/copilot/copilot-lab-export-prompts.md

 ms.date: 09/30/2024
 ---

-# Export user saved and shared prompts in Copilot Lab
+# Export prompts that users saved or shared in Copilot Lab

 In [Copilot Lab](https://copilot.cloud.microsoft/prompts), users can save or share prompts they created, including sharing prompts with a specific team (in Microsoft Teams) that they're a member of.
 As an admin, you can use Windows PowerShell to export data to a file about either of the following types of prompts in Copilot Lab: